Lordmau5/LiveSplitRemotePlugin/README.md

 This plugin was based off of the https://github.com/Villhellm/LiveSplitClientPlugin/ .
 The core differences are:
 * Livesplit Remote runs on the Livesplit of the **Game PC**, not the **Stream PC**, and _pushes_ time values and status/split changes to the Stream PC
 * this plugin listens to the Start, Reset, Pause, and Resume events from Livesplit and relays these to the server
-* When the Autosplitting setting is disabled, split controls are synced through events, providing more consistent support for skipping and reversing splits when using manual split controls
+* Manual split controls are also synced through events, providing more consistent support for manually splitting, skipping, unsplitting

 ## PREREQUISITES